yumium/tech_notes/Advanced Python.md

     return averager
 ```

 A closure is a function that retains the binding of free variables, which can be used after the defining scope is no longer available.
-Here, we need `nonlocal` for `count` and `total` because integers cannot be mutated, so `count` and `total` become local variables when assigned.
-The `nonlocal` keyword means the nonlocal variable is binded to the new value in the same way as the local variable at each assignment.
+Here, we need `nonlocal` for `count` and `total` because integers cannot be mutated, so `count` and `total` must be assigned to and so becomes local variables.
+The `nonlocal` keyword means the nonlocal variable is binded to the same new value as the local variable at each assignment.